Get an Accurate Fur Coat Valuation

 Properly cold-stored furs maintain quality for decades.
 Improperly stored furs dry out, shed, and lose value rapidly.

-Tips for Scanning Your Fur Coats
+Tips for scanning your Fur Coats

 1